 The Aquae Sulis Way – Frome to Bath – 2 days, 23 miles.
 A BPT-devised pilgrimage route.
 This pilgrimage seeks to refresh our relationship with the wild waters of Britain – to honour and encounter the water that surrounds us within and without.
 It is a pilgrimage to one of Britain’s greatest natural springs – the health-giving spa of Aquae Sulis (Bath) – sacred to the Celts, the Romans, the Georgians – and everyone in between.
 By making this pilgrimage you will properly approach this sacred water source (which today takes the form of a rooftop Spa overlooking Bath Abbey).
 You can engage with the waters that you will meet in a host of ways.
 Why not ‘wild-swim’ in weirs, under Aqueducts, and in the confluence of great rivers?
 But click here to play safe.
 You can ford ancient fords, seek lost holy wells, drink wild water from a variety of natural springs (can you taste the difference?).

 You start in Frome, a town built around a holy well.
-You can drink (with an appropriate Grahl Water Filter), and wash, and fill a special bottle with this water, which you can then share with every other water source along the way.
+You can drink (please make sure you use a safe water filter), and wash, and fill a special bottle with this water, which you can then share with every other water source along the way.